App access policies in Zapier

 3. Determine your compliance requirements

 Assess your industry's or organization's compliance and security needs.
 Heavily regulated fields, like financial services or healthcare, often require strict approval flows.
-A closed (restricted) policy is useful here because, by default, employees cannot connect apps unless they are approved and added to the allowlist.
-For fields with moderate compliance requirements, and where faster innovation is more important, an open (allowed) policy with Zapier's built-in approvals feature may strike the right balance.
+A closed (allowed apps) policy is useful here because, by default, employees cannot connect apps unless they are approved and added to the allowlist.
+For fields with moderate compliance requirements, and where faster innovation is more important, an open (restricted apps) policy with Zapier's built-in approvals feature may strike the right balance.

 4. Plan your app policy structure